rookieCookies/colourful/README.md

 # Usage
-1) Add the dependancy to your crate
+1) Add the dependency to your crate
 2) Import `colourful::ColourBrush`
 3) You're good to go!

 ## no_std
-the base crate relies on reading environment variables to abide by `NO_COLOR`, `FORCE_COLOR` and not print colours when piping. the crate should be able to compile with `no_std` without you needing to do anything, but these features won't be available
+The base crate relies on reading environment variables to abide by `NO_COLOR`, and `FORCE_COLOR` and not print colours when piping.
+The crate should be able to compile with `no_std` without you needing to do anything, but these features won't be available